 Medications that help people stay awake during the day are the most common first choice option for treatment.
 The main option is Provigil (modafinil), a medication that keeps people alert without the addictive potential of other stimulants.
 However, if Provigil is not effective, stimulants like Ritalin (methylphenidate) and Adderall (amphetamine) are second line options that can be used, although only with careful monitoring for abuse.

-The notorious medication gamma-hydroxybutyrate (GHB) is sold as Xyrem (sodium oxybate) and offers a single treatment that manages both daytime sleepiness and cataplexy in people with Narcolepsy.
-Xyrem is taken twice nightly, once just before bed and then again, a few hours later in the middle of the night.
+The notorious medication gamma-hydroxybutyrate (GHB) is sold as Xyrem (sodium oxybate).
+It offers a single treatment that manages both daytime sleepiness and cataplexy in people with Narcolepsy.
+People take Xyrem twice nightly, once just before bed and then again, a few hours later in the middle of the night.
 This medication is a high risk for abuse, and prescriptions are closely monitored by the F.D.A.
-Because it is so strongly sedating, people need to be careful not to mix it with alcohol and must wait for its effects to wear off in the morning before driving.
+Because it is so strongly sedating, people need to be careful not to mix it with alcohol.
+They must wait for its effects to wear off in the morning before driving.

 Some antidepressants help manage cataplexy and additional disruptive sleep symptoms (though they do not reduce daytime sleepiness).
 They can reduce the excessive REM sleep that people with Narcolepsy have and can normalize their sleep cycles to create more restful sleep.
 These medications include Prozac (fluoxetine), Effexor (venlafaxine), and Anafranil (clomipramine).

 Even with the help of medications, most people with Narcolepsy will still need to use a few lifestyle techniques to help manage their symptoms.
 Many people choose to schedule a few short naps throughout each day to keep their sleepiness in check.
 Getting good sleep at night is key, too, and this requires going to bed and getting up at roughly the same times from day to day.
 Exercise a few hours before bed can also help people get to sleep.
-Alcohol, caffeine, and nicotine all disrupt sleep at night as well and should be avoided.
+Alcohol, caffeine, and nicotine all disrupt sleep at night as well, and people with Narcolepsy should avoid them.
 Big meals right before bed can also make falling asleep harder.

 Avoiding daytime drowsiness

 Many medications, both prescription and over the counter, can make people tired and will provoke the daytime sleepiness that is so characteristic of Narcolepsy.
-These include allergy medications like Benadryl (diphenhydramine) and cold medications like Robitussin (dextromethorphan), which people with Narcolepsy should avoid if possible.
+These include allergy medications like Benadryl (diphenhydramine) and cold medications like Robitussin (dextromethorphan).
+People with Narcolepsy should avoid these if possible.

 Driving and other risky activities